NichAttGH/Experimental-Robotics-Laboratory/README.md

 # Experimental Robotics Laboratory

-In this repository there are 2 assignments about Experimental Robotic Laboratory, specifically 4 branches where 2 dedicated to simulation and testing the real robot for the first assignment, and other 2 branches on the same works about the second assignment.
+In this repository there are 2 assignments about Experimental Robotic Laboratory, specifically 4 branches where 2 for the first assignment that are dedicated to simulation and testing the real robot, and other 2 branches for the second assignment on the same works but with different requests.